 - You get yellowish to light brown crust or pus-filled blisters over patches of eczema, especially if you’ve been scratching.
 You could have a bacterial infection that should be treated with an antibiotic.
 In fact, you’re also more likely to get viral and fungal skin infections.

-- During a flare-up of eczema, you have contact with anyone with a viral skin disease such as cold sores or genital herpes.
+- During a flare-up of eczema, avoid contact with anyone with a viral skin disease such as cold sores or genital herpes.
 Having eczema puts you at higher risk of catching the herpes simplex virus.

 - You get many painful, small, fluid-filled blisters in the areas of eczema.
 You may have eczema herpeticum, a rare but potentially serious complication caused by the herpes simplex virus.